AndreHalenda/nodejs-types-exmpl/README.md

 Also i like a lot that fact that freamwork support for free groups with few people and community Have Fun :)

+##
+If you want to run this app in your local machine please set up your current path to mongodb schema

 ## Installation

 ```bash